sradc/sradc.github.io/_posts/2023-10-29-python-corrset-optimization.md

 - Run the profiler
 - Identify the slowest lines
 - Try make to the slower lines faster
+- Test the output for correctness, (important)
 - Repeat

-If there are just a few lines taking up the majority of the time, we know what to focus on, and from the above we see that there's a particularly slow line, taking up ~70% of the time.
+If there are just a few lines taking up the majority of the time, we know what to focus on — e.g. in the above code block we see that there is a particularly slow line, taking up ~70% of the time.

-However, there is another vital step to include:

-- Run the profiler
-- Identify the slowest lines
-- Try make to the slower lines faster
-- _Test the output for correctness_
-- Repeat

-Good tests enable us to focus on speeding up the code, while knowing that if we accidentally change what's computed, it will be flagged.
-While working on this, I set up a helper function to run both profiling and tests on every iteration I made, testing the output against the original function.
+While working on this, I created a helper function that ran both profiling and tests; this enabled me to try things out and get measurements while ensuring that the code was still valid.

 ### Optimization 1 - dictionary of sets of users who answered questions, _users_who_answered_q_